 As a former public school teacher, I am deeply committed to free and accessible public schools for all.
 Every child deserves an equal opportunity to receive an exemplary education.
 I believe it is the state’s responsibility to educate all of our children as they represent the future for all of us.
 We must prepare them to participate fully in their communities as engaged and informed citizens.

 What is your favorite part of working at ATPE?

-Share something fun about yourself that ATPE members might not know.
+Share something fun about yourself that members might not know.

 Not an ATPE member?
-Join today to become part of Texas’s largest educator group.
+Join today to become part of the largest educator group in Texas.